direct to content

 After a short stay in Batavia, the Rodenrijs departed for the Netherlands with a cargo of eastern luxury goods on 6 February 1737 and she arrived in Table Bay on 7 May.

 The vessel remained at anchor in the bay while her and the rest of the fleet were resupplied for the final leg of the journey back to the Netherlands.
-On 21 May however, the violent north-westerly storm struck Table Bay, and one after the other the vessel of the return fleet ran ashore on the Castle side of the Salt River.
+On 21 May however, a violent north-westerly storm struck Table Bay and, one after the other, the vessels of the return fleet ran ashore on the Castle side of the Salt River.

 The Rodenrijs was able to ride out the storm for most of the day because her anchor cables were still in good condition.
 However, later that night the wind changed direction and the Rodenrijs drifted in a north-easterly direction.
 She ended up in the surf and was destroyed a little north of the Salt River mouth.
 All but 6 of the crew managed to get off safely using a makeshift raft built out of wooden parts, the topsails and the yard.